 Gutters and Downspouts

 Leaves, pine needles, and other debris get caught in gutters, clogging them.
-This can help lead to ice dams and water backups in the winter, which may damage your home.
+This can lead to winter ice dams and water backups, which may damage your home.
 If you feel confident doing this yourself, use a good ladder and be careful.
 Pay close attention to your surroundings.
 Consider the position of any electrical lines, and avoid placing your ladder on damp or soft ground.
 If your gutters are higher than you are comfortable climbing on a ladder, you should call a professional.

 Replace Screens with Storm Windows and Doors